Global Lie-Tresse theorem: Introduction

 Let us denote the stabilizer of order $k$ of the point $a\in M$ by $G^k_a=\{\vp\in G^k:\vp(a)=a\}$ (in the transitive case dependence on $a$ is not essential: these sub-groups are conjugate).
 The group $G^k_a$ acts on the $k$-jets of dimension $n$ submanifolds at $a$, which is an algebraic manifold $J_a^k(M,n)$, see \S\ref{S1} for details.

-\begin{dfn} The $G$ action on $M$ is called algebraic if for the order $l$ of the pseudogroup the stabilizer $G^l_a$ is an algebraic group acting algebraically on $J^l_a$. \end{dfn}
+\begin{dfn} The $G$ action on $M$ is called algebraic if for the order $l$ of the pseudogroup the stabilizer $G^l_a$ is an algebraic group acting algebraically on $J^l_a$. \end{dfn} Actually we require that $G^l_a$ is an algebraic subgroup of the differential group $D^l_a$ (see \S\ref{S12} for more details).
 It is then straightforward to check that the prolonged action of $G^k_a$ on $J^k$ is also algebraic for all $k\ge l$.

-We want more than this, namely we wish to consider a symmetric differential equation $\E$ as a submanifold in jets, so that $\E^k\subset J^k$ is $G$-invariant (in a general setup, to which our results extend, the action of $G$ is defined only on $\E$ and is not induced by an ambient action).
+We want more than this, namely we wish to consider a differential equation $\E$ as a submanifold in jets, such that $\E^k\subset J^k$ is $G$-invariant for all $k$ (in the general setup, for which our results are valid, the action of $G$ is defined only on $\E$ and is not induced by an ambient action).

-In this case we have an action of $G^k_a$ on $\E^k_a=\pi_k^{-1}(a)$ and we accordingly call it {\it algebraic\/} if the induced sub-representation is such.
-This means that $\E^k_a\subset J^k_a$ for any point $a\in M$ is an algebraic (nonsingular) submanifold on which $G_a^k$ acts algebraically.
+In this case we have an action of $G^k_a$ on $\E^k_a=\pi_k^{-1}(a)$ and we call it {\it algebraic\/} if $\E^k_a\subset J^k_a$ for any point $a\in M$ is an algebraic (nonsingular) submanifold on which $G_a^k$ acts algebraically.
+We call $\E$ {\em algebraic differential equation\/} in this case.
 Notice that this property concerns the behavior only with respect to the derivatives, so for instance sin-Gordon $u_{xy}=\sin u$ or Liouville $u_{xy}=e^u$ are algebraic differential equations from this perspective.

 Without loss of generality we can assume that the maximal order of $\E$ is $\le l$.
 Then the assumption that $\E^l$ is algebraic and {\it irreducible\/} implies the same property for the prolongations $\E^k=(\E^l)^{(k-l)}$ provided the system is formally integrable (this is relevant for overdetermined systems only, see \S \ref{S11}).
+These will be the standing assumptions of this paper.